-The knowledge creation process and Innovation performance: Svetina and Prodan (2008) showed that knowledge creating and utilizing have positive impacts on the innovation performance of an organization.
+Knowledge creation process and Innovation performance: Svetina and Prodan (2008) showed that knowledge creating and utilizing have positive impacts on innovation performance of an organization.
 Nonaka and Takeuchi (1995) also stated that SECI model helps to boost innovation and creativity in an organization.
-Lee and Choi (2003) also confirmed that each process in the knowledge creation cycle has a positive impact on organizational innovation performance.
+Lee and Choi (2003) also confirmed that each process in knowledge creation cycle has a positive impact on organizational innovation performance.
 Therefore, H10 and H10a-H10d could be stated as follows: